Category Archives: Word Studies

 In Hebrews 9:5, the writer talks about the Holy of Holies and the mercy seat.
 The Greek word hilasterion is translated mercy seat.
 Hilasterion was used in the Greek Old Testament as the equivalent of the Hebrew word (kapporet) for mercy seat.
 In Romans 3:25, this word hilasterion is translated propitiation or atonement, and it is used to describe Jesus.

-“… for all have sinned and fall short of the glory of God, and are justified by his grace as a gift, through the redemption that is in Christ Jesus, whom God put forward as propitiation by his blood, to be received by faith.”
+“… for all have sinned and fall short of the glory of God, and are justified by his grace as a gift, through the redemption that is in Christ Jesus, whom God put forward as propitiation (the atonement) by his blood, to be received by faith.”
 Romans 3:23-25

 A form of the word hilasmos, with the same meaning as hilasterion is used in reference to Jesus in 1 John 4:10, “In this is love, not that we have loved God but that he loved us and sent his Son to be the propitiation for our sins.”
 (Also see 1 John 2:2).